c. 20th century

 Lead by architect Peter Behrens, architecture purely based on functional, efficient construction with no unnecessary ornamentation created the International Style movement of De Stijl from Piet Mondrian and Gerrit Rietveld, Bauhaus from Walter Gropius, and Art Moderne Ludwig Mies van der Rohe and Le Corbusier.

 After World War II, re-construction focused on function worldwide.
 The complete rejection of historicism became the most prolific style worldwide.
 Architecture evolved into new contemporary forms of construction, particularly in urban centers like Rotterdam, Netherlands.

 The 1960s opened a gateway for Expressionism, which seeks to elicit emotional responses through sculptural design forms or exposed engineering.
-The Sydney Opera House is an early example, followed by the Centre Georges Pompidou in Paris.
+The Sydney Opera House is an early example.